Crane1195/DIYB0XX/code/README.md

 ## Edits made for the Smash4/Ultimate mode
  * Mods + cardinals, tilts, triggers(shields), and most firefox angles edited.
- * Mods change running/walking speed.
-Direction, then mod1 gives perfect speed to ledgerun in smash4.
+ * Mod1/2 + cardinal has slow run/walking speed.
+Mod1 + cardinal gives perfect speed to ledgerun in smash4.
  * Tilts now work with mod1.
- * Triggers now give the analog value needed to shield in smash4/Ultimate.
+ * Triggers now give the analog value needed to shield.
 LRAStart now works too because of this.
  * FFox angles (B0XX method, c stick) now almost work properly.
 Mod1+diagonal+cright/left do not work in Smash4, but do in Ultimate.
  * C stickless firefox angles function now.